The two practicals will be separated into:

 At the end of today’s practical, you will know how to convert the information contained in a VCF file into other formats compatible with widely-used population genomics programs.

 In a nutshell, population genomics is the study of the genomic composition of populations and how evolution shaped it.
-Questions in population genomics classically target demographic history (population size through time), gene flow between populations, populations ancestry, or identification of conservation biology units.
+Questions in population genomics classically target demographic history (population size through time), gene flow between populations, populations ancestry, or identification of conserved biology units.

 While population genetics is usually restricted to a small set of genetic loci, population genomics leverages the large genomic datasets that have become available in recent years and uses up to millions of genetic loci at once.